 The end came for the historic pub in 1950 when Tooheys and the licensee, Joseph Kerr began preparations to move the license of the Bridge Hotel to Sydney’s booming western suburbs.

 Tooheys employed Arthur Bennet to manage the pub until a new hotel could be built at Enfield.
-The replacement pub – architecturally – is a sad inditement on its predecessor.
+Architecturally speaking the Bridge Hotel’s replacement was a sad inditement on its predecessor.

 The Boulevarde Hotel continues to trade at Enfield, and now is under the name ‘P.J.
 Gallagher’s Irish Pub’.
 The former Bridge Hotel is now a private residence and a retail premises.

 If you would like to support my work, you can leave a small ‘bar tip’ here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.